Unlock owning your dream home faster with the Ohio Homebuyer Plus Savings Program and CME FCU

 In conjunction with the Ohio Treasurer's office, CME FCU is pleased to offer Ohio Homebuyer Plus to our customers.

 Ohio Homebuyer Plus makes specialized, tax-advantaged savings accounts available to Ohioans to assist them on their homebuying journey.
 Individuals who open an account through this program will have access to above-market interest rates that will help them to save and grow their money faster.
+Alongside research of home loans, mortgage rates, and closing costs, the Ohio Homebuyer Plus program should be considered by those interested in down payment savings plan options.

 For more information about the Ohio Homebuyer Plus program, please visit ohiotreasurer.gov/homebuyerplus.